-The boat is ideal for coordinated efforts with Naval Special Warfare and Naval Special Operations operators such as Navy SEALs and Explosive Ordinance Disposal (EOD).
+The boat is suitable for coordinated efforts with Naval Special Warfare and Naval Special Operations operators such as Navy SEALs and Explosive Ordinance Disposal (EOD).

 MK VI patrol boat is a modification of the 780 Archangel Class patrol boat, which was also built by SBI.
 The boat is designed to decrease Total Ownership Cost (TOC) and manpower.
 Its aluminium hull is enhanced for performance, fuel efficiency, easy maintenance and firepower.

-The boat is equipped with ballistic protection, with armour plating around the engines and fuel storage.
-The boats are small enough to fit inside the well deck of LHD, LPD and LSD class amphibious warfare ships.
-Thus, they can be transported to any location in a short period of time.
+The boat is equipped with ballistic protection, armour plating around the engines and fuel storage.
+The boats can fit inside the well deck of LHD, LPD and LSD class amphibious warfare ships.
+They can be transported to any location in a short period of time.

-The propulsion system consists of twin diesel engines and water-jets.
-The engines can burn both marine grade diesel fuel and JP-5 aviation fuel.
-The boats can reach a maximum sprint speed of 30kt at full load.
+The propulsion system integrates twin diesel engines and water-jets.
+The engines can burn both marine-grade diesel fuel and JP-5 aviation fuel.
+The boats can reach a maximum sprint speed of 30k at full load.
 The propulsion system enables the boat to sail up to a range of more than 600nmi.

-The boat consists of a pilothouse and a main deck cabin.
+The boat features a pilothouse and the main deck cabin.
 The pilothouse contains state-of-the-art shock mitigating seating for the crew.
-Work stations are integrated into the seats for easy access to the controls and displays, and to minimise injury and fatigue.
+Work stations are integrated into the seats for easy access to the controls and displays and to reduce injury and fatigue.

-The spacious interior can accommodate ten crewmen and eight passengers.
+The spacious interior can accommodate ten crew members and eight passengers.
 Basic amenities such as berthing accommodations, galley and shower facilities ensure extended missions.